RSQDevelopmentTeam/Development-Guides/Asset-Handoff-Guide/readme.md

 # Assets Handoff
 - Browsers that are supported
-- Account credential (Hosting,fonts, mailchimp ect)
+- Account credentials (Hosting,fonts, mailchimp ect)
 - Created documentation on all features
 - GDPR setup (if applies)
 - Meta Info